Elena6393/Elena6393.github.io/_teaching/2024-master-thesis.md

 ---
-title: "1 Optimizing Persuasive Strategies: A Meta-Analysis of the Combined Effects of Gain-Loss Framing and Evidence Type 2024.1-2024.8"
+title: "Optimizing Persuasive Strategies: A Meta-Analysis of the Combined Effects of Gain-Loss Framing and Evidence Type 2024.1-2024.8"
 collection: teaching
 type: "Master thesis"
 permalink: /teaching/2024-master-thesis